 Science Gallery Dublin is excited to announce that with the support of Science Foundation Ireland’s (SFI) Discover Programme, we are seeking to commission up to four artworks to be exhibited during 2020 as part of our PLASTIC national programme.

 With the support of SFI, Science Gallery Dublin is embarking on one of its most ambitious projects yet - not only will PLASTIC be shown in Science Gallery Dublin from October 2019 to February 2020, it will then tour nationally to four locations throughout the remainder of 2020.
-These locations are Drogheda, Letterkenny, Wexford town and Co.
-Galway.
+These locations are Co.
+Galway, the Highlanes Gallery in Drogheda, the RCC in Letterkenny, and Wexford County Council.

 As part of this project, Science Gallery Dublin will facilitate local participation by commissioning an artist to work with communities in these four locations, and in each case to co-design an artwork which will be shown as part of the PLASTIC exhibition in that location.
 The co-designed artworks should reflect the local sense of cultural history, place and the relationship between people and their environment.